JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 ##Open Issues##
 [5] Update/test player interactions with items
-[12] Add images for items besides potions
+[17] Add images for remaining items
+[18] Update character images based on their armor
+[19] Update character images based on weapon material [20] Add method for selecting and using/equipping items from inventory

 ##Resolved Issues##
 [1] Create database schema to hold items and player inventories